EdCSUMT/autocomplete/readme.txt

 /******************************************************************************
  *  Known bugs / limitations.
  *****************************************************************************/
 I am not aware of any bugs or limitations.
-I spent a whole day to ensure that.
+I spent a good chunck of my day to ensure that.

 /******************************************************************************
  *  Describe whatever help (if any) that you received.